QingchenFan/QingchenFan/README.md

-### Hi there 👋
+### Hi  👋

-😉🎓Qingchen graduated from Northwest University and explored machine learning for brain age prediction during his master years. 🤔After which, he began his engineering career in the industry in 2021 but was still interested in the combination of machine learning and psychiatric research.
-Thus he joined Dr. Cui's lab as a research assistant to continue exploring the correlation between psychiatry and the ageing brain.
+😉🎓Qingchen graduated from Northwest University and explored machine learning for brain age prediction during his master years.
+🤔After which, he began his engineering career in the industry in 2021 but was still interested in the combination of machine learning and psychiatric research.
+😄Thus he joined Dr. Cui's lab as a research assistant to continue exploring the correlation between psychiatry and the ageing brain.✨
 <!--
 **QingchenFan/QingchenFan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.